-- · No injected instance of the bean is ever shared between multiple injection points. - Any instance of the bean injected into an object that is being created by the container is bound to the lifecycle of the newly created object. - When a Unified EL expression in a JSF or JSP page that refers to the bean by its bean name is evaluated, at most one instance of the bean is instantiated.
-This instance exists to service just a single evaluation of the EL expression.
-It is reused if the bean name appears multiple times in the EL expression, but is never reused when the EL expression is evaluated again, or when another EL expression is evaluated. - Any instance of the bean that receives a producer method, producer field, disposer method or observer method invocation exists to service that invocation only. - Any instance of the bean injected into method parameters of a disposer method or observer method exists to service the method invocation only (except for observer methods of container lifecycle events).
+- No injected instance of the bean is ever shared between multiple injection points. - Any instance of the bean injected into an object that is being created by the container is bound to the lifecycle of the newly created object. - Any instance of the bean that receives a producer method, producer field, disposer method or observer method invocation exists to service that invocation only. - Any instance of the bean injected into method parameters of a disposer method or observer method exists to service the method invocation only (except for observer methods of container lifecycle events).